01 · Speed Test Results

 - 1 Gbps — Our most popular plan.
 Handles 3–5 people, 4K streaming, gaming, and working from home with ease.

 - 5 Gbps — Built for power households with 5+ people, heavy simultaneous use, or content creators.
+With Total Connect, this is the configuration where most customers stop thinking about their internet entirely.

 ✦ Our Honest Take